splunk/splunk-operator/docs/Images.md

 `build/push_images.sh` is a simple script that makes it easier to push docker images to multiple remote hosts, using the SSH protocol.

-Create a file in your directory named `push_targets`.
-This file should include every host that you want to push images to, one user@host for each line.
+Create a file in your current working directory named `push_targets`.
+This file should include every host that you want to push images to, one user@host on each line.
 For example:

 ```
 ubuntu@myvm1.splunk.com
 ubuntu@myvm2.splunk.com